DawnImpulse/json-keys-sort/README.md

    - data : the json object to sort
    - sort :
       - true (default) : ascending sort , since it is default you can only call `json.sort(data)`
 	 - false : descending sort
 > Note : the function assumes that you always provide a json object

 + The function work recursively and sort all the inner json objects too.

 ### Versions
++ `v1.3.1`
+	+ Bug Fix : Fixed type of parameter in sort function from JSON to object

 + `v1.3.0`
 	+ Included support for typescript (added declaration file)